Spectrum Displays

 back to top

-No matter if your soundcard has one or two input channels, the main frequency analyser can be switched to "two-channel" mode.
-Both channels can be tapped to different points in the test circuit, for example channel #1 can be connected to the left audio input, and channel #2 to the right audio input.
+No matter if SL is configured for one, two, or up to four inputs from the soundcard, the main frequency analyser can be switched to "multi-channel" mode.
+All (up to four) channels can be tapped at different points in the test circuit, for example channel #1 can be connected to the left audio input, and channel #2 to the right audio input.
 Or, channel #1 may be connected to the "input signal" (before the DSP chain) and #2 to the "output signal" (which goes to the D/A converter).

 The channel selection can be modified in the circuit/component window, which can be opened from the "View/Windows" menu.